Brandied Apricot Tart

 - Whipped cream, optional

 - Preheat oven to 450°.
 In a large bowl, combine flour and sugar.
 Cut in butter until crumbly.
 Add egg yolk.
 Gradually add milk, tossing with a fork until a ball forms.

 - Press onto the bottom and up the sides of an ungreased 11-in. fluted tart pan with removable bottom.
-Bake at 450° for 8-10 minutes or until lightly browned.
+Bake 8-10 minutes or until lightly browned.
 Cool on a wire rack.
+Reduce heat to 350°.

 - In a small saucepan, combine preserves and brandy; cook and stir over low heat until melted.
 Brush 2 tablespoons over crust.
 Arrange half of the apricots over crust and brush with 1/3 cup preserve mixture; repeat.
 Sprinkle with almonds.